inBeat/inbeat-website/content/top-influencers/instagram/vegan/colombia/bogota/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In Bogotá In 2023
+title: Top 10 Vegan Instagram Influencers In Bogotá In 2024
 description: >-
-  Find top vegan Instagram influencers in Bogotá in 2023.
-Most popular hashtags: #bogota #vegan #recetas #saludable.
+  Find top vegan Instagram influencers in Bogotá in 2024.
+Most popular hashtags: #vegan #healthyfood #fitness #bogota.
 platform: Instagram
 hits: 5
-text_top: Discover the most popular Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram profiles on inBeat.
-text_bottom: Our search engine holds 5 Instagram influencers like this in Bogotá, Colombia for you to collaborate.
+text_bottom: inBeat has 5 Instagram influencers like this in Bogotá, Colombia for you to work with.
 profiles:
   - username: "calicolfit"
     fullname: >-